 - Mental capacity

 - intelligence to realize & rationally process the risks & benefits of engaging in sexual activity

 - Voluntariness to engage in conduct without coercion

 Every state agrees that a sex act occurring between two individuals where one lacks the requisite capacity to consent is a criminal offense.
 However, the standard used in each state court to determine capacity and intelligence to rationally process the risks and benefits in order to consent varies.
 Most states consider whether an individual has an understanding of the nature and voluntariness of the sex act.

 Another issue is a sexual disease.
 STD transmission among the elderly is a growing problem.
-Chlamydia infections among Americans 65 and over has increased dramatically as has syphilis.
-Many caregivers are surprised because they never imaged sexually transmitted diseases to be one of the many issues they could encounter when caring for or supervising the care for an elderly loved one.
+Chlamydia infections among Americans 65 and over have increased dramatically, as has syphilis.
+Many caregivers are surprised because they never imaged sexually transmitted diseases to be among the many issues they could encounter when caring for or supervising the care for an elderly loved one.